ubcecon/ECON622/syllabus.md

 you either (1) learn/use/apply a computational tool to a research topic of your interest or (2) contribute to an open-source computational economics project as a public good.

+There will be presentations in the last week of class.
+Your presentation ...

 <!-- ## Course Parts -->